KowshikB03/AI-Handwriting-Detection/README.md

 # AI Handwriting detection of digit 2 with one input image
-The idea is to use one image as input and train a model on a large dataset generated from that single image.
+The idea is to use only 1 image as input and train a model on a large dataset generated from that single image.
 This approach allows the model to learn effectively even when starting with only one image.

 I train CNN with VAE generated images instead of augmented images because,
 1. Captures the underlying data distribution, generating images consistent with the training data.